aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Maximum likelihood estimation (MLE) should return a solution that is more precise than least-squares estimation, i.e. has less variation between the fitted result and the actual answer.
 MLE should be operating at the theoretical limit for fitting given how much information is actually present in the pixels.
 This limit is the Cramér-Roa lower bound which expresses a lower bound on the variance of estimators of a deterministic parameter.
 MLE has also been proven to be robust to the position of the localisation within the pixel whereas least-squares estimation is less precise the further the localisation is from the pixel centre [Abraham *et al*, 2009].
 Therefore MLE should be used if you would like the best possible fitting.
 However it requires camera calibration parameters which if configured incorrectly will lead to fitting results that are not as precise as the least-squares estimator.

 If you are fitting localisations with a high signal-to-noise ratio (SNR) then the Poisson model will work.
 At low SNR levels other sources of noise beyond shot noise become more significant and the fitting will produce better results if they are included in the model.
 The Poisson-Gaussian model will include the read noise in the likelihood function.
 For CCD-type cameras the Poisson-Gaussian model is enabled if the read noise is non-zero.
 For sCMOS cameras the Poisson-Gaussian model is always enabled.
-For either the Poisson model or Poisson-Gaussian model the recommended fitter is ``LVM MLE`` but other gradient-based methods are also available (``LVM WLSE``, ``Fast MLE``, ``MLE + BFGS``).
+For either the Poisson model or Poisson-Gaussian model the recommended fitter is ``LVM MLE`` but other gradient-based methods are also available (``LVM WLSE``, ``Fast MLE``).

 For explicit modelling of the EM-gain of a EM-CCD camera the Poisson-Gamma-Gaussian model must be used with the ``MLE`` fit solver.
 This is slow as it is not a gradient based solver.
 This is recommended for very low SNR localisations.
 If the signal is moderate then similar results will be obtained using the much faster Poisson-Gaussian model which assumes the EM-gain does not significantly alter the shape of the Poisson distributed photon signal.